santisoler/post-install/README.md

-# Post Installation Scripts
+# Manjaro Post Installation Script

-These script allows to automatize post installation tasks as repositories creation, system upgrade and package installation.
+These script allows to automatize Manjaro post installation tasks as system update and package installation.

-Currently, there are two post installation scripts: one for Debian and other for Manjaro.

 ## Installing